≡ Menu

 This is why…

-People are now beginning to believe that the Pharaoh Hound may not actually date back ancient Egypt some 3000 years ago, but instead, this dog may actually originate from the European island of Malta and may only date back to the mid-17th Century.
+People are now beginning to believe that the Pharaoh Hound may not date back to ancient Egypt some 3000 years ago.
+Still, this dog may originate from the European island of Malta and may only date back to the mid-17th Century.

 What is known for sure is…

-Most likely occurred was that these dogs were first created in Malta but where quickly traded by Phoenician traders, throughout the Mediterranean, which would include Egypt, Malta and Gozo.
-Phoenicians include Egyptians, Europeans, and other people groups along the coat of the Mediterranean including Lebanon, Syria and Israel.
-So, the dog, could technically have been in any of those places, and this certainly goes a long way in explaining why so many different countries like to lay came as being the “origin” of this fine animal.
+Regardless of where this dog was first bred, it’s obvious why folks wanted to own one because they are exceptional small game hunters capable of hunting by sight and scent.
+And what most likely occurred was that these dogs were first created in Malta but were quickly traded by Phoenician traders throughout the Mediterranean, which would include Egypt, Malta, and Gozo.
+Phoenicians include Egyptians, Europeans, and other people groups along the coast of the Mediterranean, including Lebanon, Syria, and Israel.
+So, the dog could technically have been in any of those places, and this certainly goes a long way in explaining why so many different countries like to lay came as the “origin” of this fine animal.

 Ironically…